 The search for a blogger’s name and/or email should only last about a few minutes but it’s time that’s well worth taking.
 No-one likes an impersonal email, and in the age of social media accounts, Who-is and other quick identifiers, you should be able to find a name for a good portion of your short-list.

 Another thing to keep in mind is the trusted ego boost.
 As an SEO, the art of schmoozing should be front and centre in your messages, and when you think about it, which of these messages would you respond to?

 - “Dear Webmaster, I love your SEO blog.”

-- “Hi Andrew, I’ve been reading your awesome blog post on an analysis of the search engine marketplace and I loved it!”
+- “Hi Andrew, I’ve been reading your awesome blog post on “Blogger Outreach” and I loved it!”

 If you didn’t choose the second option, I’d seriously recommend a trip to the doctors as you may have a severe mental illness that’s going to need medical attention.